JeremyMedders/LogixLibraries/README.md

 - Dvc: Device drivers.
 Each of these embed a Dvc_Node that handles registering it to the Dvc_Class.
 - Math: Assorted function blocks.
 - MBTCP: Modbus TCP client driver.
-- Op: Light-weight PlantPAx-style blocks.
+- Op: Lightweight PAx-style blocks.
 Parameter naming and layout isn't necessarily 1:1 with their PlantPAx counterpart.
 - Msg: Message utilities.
 - RTC: Precision pulse/timing utilites.
 - Str: String utilities.